 I am energetic in my photography and have been known to sit on a hillside in the Brecon Beacons all night, from dusk until dawn, to photograph the stars.
 I have also spent an hour on Pen y Fan in a -27 degree C wind chill for sunrise!
 The coast is a little easier, but 3:30am has seen me getting up for the day to get to Gower for sunrise.

-My photography is constantly progressing and I was awarded a commendation and a place in the book for one of my photos in Take a View's Landscape Photographer of the Year 2012.
+My photography is constantly progressing and I was awarded a commendation and a place in the book for one of my photos in Take a View's Landscape Photographer of the Year 2012 and 2015.
 I now run Landscape Photography Workshops to teach people how to take landscape photographs.